 As the Protection and Advocacy agency for North Carolina, we serve the whole state.
 We offer information and referral to residents with disabilities.
 We also offer free legal services.
 These services are provided to people who need help because of their disability.
 There are certain issues that we cannot help with because of the requirements of our funding.

 We make sure people with disabilities (or their families and advocates) know what their rights are and how to protect those rights.
-We have resources on a wide range of topics on our Self-Help Tools page.
+You can find information, resources and sample letters on a wide range of topics here.
 If you do not find the information you need, please contact us.

 There are many ways to resolve a problem and not every issue can best be fixed with legal representation.
 Sometimes giving the right information to the right people can help you get what you need more quickly.
 Self-advocacy assistance is when one of our attorneys helps you advocate for yourself.
 We can provide you with legal advice, help you write letters and contact the right people.